 Findings Table: Identify findings in the Findings Table related to excluded guest networks by using the Impacts Risk Vector Grade filter with

-No: Guest Network Exclusion
+No: Guest Network Exclusionselected.

 Self-Attesting Guest Networks for Exclusion